 - Add egg yolks and sugar to a bowl to mix.
 You can use an electric hand mixer or a stand mixer for this!

 - Beat the egg yolks and sugar together on high speed until the mixture is very thick.
 This should take about 5 minutes.
 You are looking for a light cream color and a loose texture that can be spooned into ribbons!

-- Once you get the right texture, lower the speed of the mixer and add in the mascarpone cheese followed by the coffee.
+- Once you get the right texture, lower the speed of the mixer and add in the mascarpone cheese followed by the coffee and vanilla extract.

 - Separately, but also using an electric or stand mixer, whip heavy cream until it forms stiff peaks.